catetrai/Brain-Classification/README.md

 # Brain-Classification

-Binary classification of DICOM images into brain or non-brain
+Binary classification of MR DICOM images into brain or non-brain.

 ## Installation